AndyGaskell/joomla_plugin_bigimagefixer/README.md

 ## Options
+The plugin has a few options, they are...
+* Maximum width in pixels: The maximum width in pixels is the size, above which, images will be reduced.
+* Maximum height in pixels: The maximum height in pixels is the size, above which, images will be reduced.
+* Backup large image: you want to keep a backup of the large image?
+It will have th suffix _backup
+* Process JPG files: Process this file type.
+* Process PNG files: Process this file type.
+* Enable debug: This enables quite verbose debug.

+## Feedback - issues, questions and suggestions
+Any ideas, issues or sugestions, please just add an issue in GitHub at https://github.com/AndyGaskell/joomla_plugin_bigimagefixer/issues

 ## Distribution from GitHub
-I was wondering if it is possible to distribute and manage a Joomla extention, listed on the JED, entierly from GitHub.
+I was wondering if it is possible to distribute and manage a Joomla extention, with updates, listed on the JED, entierly from GitHub.
+So it's a bit of a proof-of-concept

 ## Tools
+* create-release.sh - This takes the src files and creates a zip
+* git-to-local.sh - copy the git working copy files to a joomla install, the joomla install path is set in the script
+* local-to-git.sh - copy files from a joomla install into the git working copy, the joomla install path is set in the script

 ## Notes and docs